-- Services such as Amazon KDP, Barnes & Noble’s Nook Press and Apple’s iBookstore (and iBooks Author software) are all free to use.
+- Services such as Amazon KDP, Barnes & Noble’s Nook Press and Apple’s iBookstore are all free to use.
 They make their money by taking a cut of your sales.
 Usually you earn 60-70% of your list price (assuming you price in the range they specify).

 - Smashwords is free to use and distributes to all major e-book retailers except Amazon.
 Smashwords pays you 85% of your list price on sales directly through the Smashwords site, minus PayPal transaction fees.
-They pay you 60% of your list price on sales through retailers (in other words, they take 10% after the retailer takes their cut).
+They pay you approx. 60% of your list price on sales through retailers.
+(In other words, they take 10% after the retailer takes their cut.)

-Always, always, always read the fine print in these cases.
+Always read the fine print in these cases.
 For instance, if you price your book very low (99 cents), and there’s a 25-cent transaction fee for each of your sales, you’ve just cut into your profits even if you’re earning 70% or 80% of list.
 Another example: Amazon charges a nominal fee for file delivery—but only on the 70% royalty rate— that can cut into your profits if your ebook file is large.

 5. Are there hidden fees or charges?

 You can end up paying more than standard rates for conversion/formatting if your book runs very long, if you have an inconvenient file format that needs extra work (common with PDFs), if you have a lot of chart/table/image formatting, and so on.
 If your work has any kind of “special needs,” expect a service to charge you more.
 (The best services, such as BookBaby, are very specific about what these costs will be.)

 6. What file formats do they accept?

 This is critical to know upfront because it usually determines (1) whether or not you can use the service in the first place and (2) how much you’ll get charged for formatting and conversion if that’s a service you need.